globaltravelreport/global-travel-report/content/articles/1-fly-direct-manila-to-doha-with-philippine-airlines-qatar-a.md

 ---
-title: '''Fly Direct: Manila to Doha with Philippine Airlines & Qatar Airways'''
+title: 'Fly Direct: Manila to Doha with Philippine Airlines & Qatar Airways'
 summary: '### Direct Flights from Manila to Doha: A New Gateway for Aussie Explorers...'
 date: '2025-04-25T22:09:45.830Z'
 country: Qatar